everscale-actions/tonos-se/README.md

 **Issue:** Subscribe for transactions with addresses (ABIv1) test fails on Windows.

 **Answer:** We found out some strange behaviour while using ton-client-js's tests on Windows.
 We guess it could be connected with some internal node's problem.
 But we found a workaround.
-We created an [issue](https://github.com/tonlabs/tonos-se/issues/13) and opened a [pull request](https://github.com/tonlabs/ton-client-js/pull/206) to solve the problem.
+We created an [issue](https://github.com/tonlabs/tonos-se/issues/13) and opened a [pull request](https://github.com/tonlabs/ton-client-js/pull/206) to solve the problem. _UPD: pull request was successfully merged to master branch.
+To solve the problem pull last changes from [tonlabs/ton-client-js](https://github.com/tonlabs/ton-client-js)_

 ##